 Before you get too excited about going to Turkey the first time, be sure that you are packed with these important items so that it wouldn’t ruined the holiday.
 Winter season falls between November and January.

 Upon arriving at Istanbul Ataturk Airport early morning, we entered the arrival hall and suit up immediately with our windbreaker that was taken out from the hand-carry baggage from the cabin compartment.
 The rain has just stopped and the sun became visible behind the Sea of Marmara.
 Still, the weather was cold but does not hinder young adults like me from the adventurous tour.

 As we head to Ankara city on the mountain road, the temperature hits -2 Celsius during the daytime.
 Outside was completely covered with snow which is believed to had happened yesterday or two days before (Darn!
 We missed the snow time).

 The best way to avoid the cold at night is to wear long and thick pants during bedtime, although most hotels have heaters in the rooms.
 Do get a warm shower after a long day outside before curling yourself into the nice comfy bed.
 It can help you to avoid getting flu or cold the next day.

 It is compulsory for women to put on the headscarf when entering some mosques in the country, as a respect to their religion regardless of your own belief and religion.

 Don’t worry if you forgot to bring it.
-There are some shops selling headscarf to tourists near the entrances.
+There are some shops selling headscarves to tourists near the entrances.
 Some mosques do rent them for visitors, but make sure to return once you left the premise.

 It will be handful to carry some medication like aspirin and cold medicine, especially if you travel from hot to cold country.
-Some people may take time for the body to adapt into a new environment and easily catch a flu or headache for the first one or two days.
+Some people may take time for the body to adapt to a new environment and easily catch a flu or headache for the first one or two days.